savend/Trinat-Marks/README.md

 Adrian Rosser, Audric Strümpler, David Buchleither, Remy Meyer, Thomas Penner

+# Introduction

+The project "Trinat Marks" and the corresponding Git repository was developed as part of a project work in the course Software Engineering in the study course Mechatronics trinational.
+The implementation was realized with Java.

-# Introduction, goals, boundary conditions
+# Goals, boundary conditions

+The aim is to translate the competences learned in the subjects Programing and Software Engineering into an independent student project.
 Our project is a grade calculator.

 The goal is to give the student an overview of his academic achievements.